Lawsuit: Power failure at federal jail a humanitarian crisis

 - Virginia's Gov. Northam says that wasn't him in racist photo WATCH

+The Justice Department said that power was restored around 6:30 p.m.
+Sunday and that it was working to prevent future problems.

+A message was left with the U.S. Justice Department seeking comment on behalf of the Federal Bureau of Prisons and Warden Herman Quay.

+Authorities violated the constitutional rights of over 1,600 inmates by denying legal visits, the lawsuit alleges.
 Protesters gathered outside after news reports that inmates had largely been without heat or power for a week.

-The lawsuit says the outage caused “inhumane” conditions for inmates and the response was “woefully inadequate.”
+The power failure caused “inhumane” conditions for inmates, and the response was “woefully inadequate” as authorities were slow to acknowledge the problem and failed to take adequate steps to obtain temporary supplies of electricity or heat and to repair damage, the lawsuit said.

-It calls for the appointment of a special master to inspect the lockup.
+It called for the appointment of a special master to inspect the lockup and unspecified damages.

+The lawsuit also accused the federal government of making misleading statements to the public and courts about conditions inmates faced.

+And it said prison officials were largely unresponsive when lawyers sought information about “troubling reports” by inmates.